 - Banks have been charging very high fees for cross-border money transfers

-- Service offering at same time is extremely poor with slow speed of execution
+- Service offering at the same time is extremely poor with the slow speed of execution

-- Fund transfers often taking between 5 to 15 days to arrive to destination side.
+- Fund transfers often taking between 5 to 15 days to arrive at the destination side.

-Mobile Money on the other hand started moving at lighting speed to offer similar services.
+Mobile Money, on the other hand, started moving at lightning speed to offer similar services.
 Also now extending its service portfolio to include banking services, payment services, e-commerce services, online services to mobile.

-MMT players have also solved problem of 8X5 service window and took it to 24 X 7 X 365 model where no more queuing up for bill payments such as electricity, water or any other utility or even purchase of all type of tickets etc.
+MMT players have also solved the problem of 8X5 service window and took it to 24 X 7 X 365 model where no more queuing up for bill payments such as electricity, water or any other utility or even purchase of all type of tickets etc.

-Subscribers/customers wants value, convenience and ease in their life and if you offer those ingredients people will taste it and if they like they will continue and will be ready to pay an extra fee (Anyway this article is focused only on basic mobile money or real mobile money functions to drive financial inclusion.
+Subscribers/customers want value, convenience and ease in their life and if you offer those ingredients people will taste it and if they like they will continue and will be ready to pay an extra fee (Anyway this article is focused only on basic mobile money or real mobile money functions to drive financial inclusion.
 Add on services will be discussed in subsequent articles).

 Key Stakeholders in Mobile Money Game